- Rutgers University Copyright Policy

 However, in the United States if a work is created within the scope of employment or if it commissioned under certain conditions, the copyright will be held by the employer or commissioning entity under the definition of “work made for hire” in U.S. copyright law.

 Also, copyright ownership may be set by contract or set out in an institutional policy.
 Scholars, instructors, and students often sign contracts that stipulate who holds copyright in the works they create.
-For example, adjunct faculty or instructors commissioned to create course materials for special types of academic programs may sign contracts setting ownership terms of the course materials.
 Before signing any contract that sets terms on copyright ownership, you should read the contract carefully and make sure that you understand what it means for your future use of the course materials you create.

 Universities handle issues of copyright ownership by setting policies.
 Two policies at Rutgers University clarify copyright ownership in scholarly works, teaching materials, and student works: